How Property Interests Are Classified

-When you own or hold an interest in real property, Arizona law classifies that interest based on one question: how long does it last?
+When you own or hold interests in the property, the law classifies that interest based on one question: how long does it last?
 The answer determines what you can do with the property, who inherits it, and how courts treat it during estate settlement.

 Estates in lands, as respects the extent of the interest of the holder, are divided into: 1.
 Estates of inheritance.
 An estate of inheritance shall be termed a fee simple or fee, and when not defeasible or conditional shall be a fee simple absolute.
 2. Estates for life.
 3. Estates for years.
 4. Estates at will.
 5. Estates by sufferance.